The Technology, Media and Telecommunications Review: Spain

 - the National Markets and Competition Commission Law; and

-There have also been several administrative orders, instructions, recommendations and guidelines issued by the government, the relevant ministries and the NRAs that develop these laws.
+There have also been several administrative orders, instructions, recommendations and guidelines issued by the government, the relevant ministries and the national regulatory authorities that develop these laws.

 The NMCC is an independent public body in charge of supervising market competition in Spain, as well as certain relevant markets including the electronic communications and audiovisual markets.
-Its main functions as regards the electronic communications market are to establish and supervise the fulfilment by operators of their obligations, to promote fair competition and the plurality of the offer of ECSs, and the resolution of disputes between operators.
+Its main functions as regards the electronic communications market are: (1) to establish and supervise the fulfilment by operators of their obligations; (2) to promote fair competition and the plurality of ECSs supply, and (3) to aid the resolution of disputes between operators.
 The NMCC has, inter alia, the power to define the relevant electronic communications markets, to advise on the regulation of the electronic communications market, and to exercise certain supervisory and sanctioning powers.
 Among its functions regarding audiovisual matters, the NMCC is in charge of monitoring compliance by TV service providers with the quota and financing obligations set out in the General Audiovisual Law as well as with advertising restrictions.

 The State Secretariat for Telecommunications and Digital Infrastructures (SETID), which is part of the MAETD, holds certain powers regarding electronic communication, audiovisual and other TMT matters, and is responsible, inter alia, for: